Fakerr/sern/README.md

 # Sern #

-Sern is a Github bot that helps you manage your merges and prevents merge skew/semantic merge conflicts so your master branch stay always green.
+Sern is a Github bot that helps you manage your merges and prevents merge skew/semantic merge conflicts so your master branch stays always green.

 ### Motivation ###